Canada Geese Behavior & Biology

 Mortality of Canada geese decreases drastically after the birds reach adulthood.
 The survival rate of first year resident geese is variable.
 It is known that survival rates of first year resident geese are substantially lower than that of adult geese.
 Survival rates of adult resident Canada geese within Indiana is greater than 90 percent.
 Meanwhile, survival rates of migratory geese range from 70-90 percent through Indiana’s range.
 Many factors contribute to mortality of Canada geese including predation, hunting, disease or illness, as well as natural causes.
 In urban areas, low predator rates and lack of hunting opportunities may artificially inflate the number of first year resident geese that survive to adulthood.

 The Canada goose population in Indiana has grown substantially over the last two decades.
-The current population estimate of resident Canada geese in Indiana is approximately 130,000.
-This does not include the migratory geese which pass through Indiana each spring and fall.
-This population estimate simply represents the number of Canada geese in the breeding population in Indiana.
+The current population estimate of resident Canada geese in Indiana is about130,000.
+This does not include the migratory geese that pass through Indiana each spring and fall.
+This population estimate represents the number of Canada geese in the breeding population in Indiana.
 Current trends in nuisance goose complaints, especially in urban areas, suggest that the actual figure may be higher than breeding estimates indicate.
 Data is incomplete at this time concerning the success rate of nesting for resident Canada geese in Indiana, especially in urban environments.
 Nonetheless, it is widely accepted that lower predation rates and lack of hunting opportunities may contribute to the species rapid population growth in urban areas.